-- Educational psychologist reports. - Classroom observations and teachers' evidence - Speech Therapist reports. - Occupation Therapist reports. - Letters from outside agencies such as hospitals, doctors, and CAHMS (Children and Adolescent Mental Health Service). - Reports from Hearing Impairment (HI) and Visual Impairment (VI) advisory teachers. - Copies of Statements of Special Educational Needs, or Education, Health Care Plans (EHCP). - Permission from the exam board for the arrangements. - A signed copy of Form 8 report by the academy's designated assessor/tester - A record of all occasions when a pupil has been supported by EEA.
+- Educational psychologist reports. - Classroom observations and teachers' evidence - Speech Therapist reports. - Occupation Therapist reports. - Letters from outside agencies such as hospitals, doctors, and CAHMS (Children and Adolescent Mental Health Service). - Reports from Hearing Impairment (HI) and Visual Impairment (VI) advisory teachers. - Copies of Statements of Special Educational Needs, or Education, Health Care Plans (EHCP). - Permission from the exam board for the arrangements. - A signed copy of Form 8 report by the academy's designated assessor/tester/concise and long file notes.